yaowenqiang/python_design_pattern/NOTES.md

 A component that facilitates communication between other components without them necessarily being aware of eache other or having direct(reference) access to each other.

+# Memento

+A token/handle representing the system state.
+Lets us roll back to the state when the token was generated May or may not directly expose state information